Road closures for street parties

 Advice to Councils

-The best councils do not make any charge for temporary road closures for small street parties, even when there is no national event such as a jubilee etc. Even a small charge puts residents off and should be avoided.
+Most councils do not make any charge for temporary road closures for small street parties, even when there is no national event such as a jubilee etc. Even a small charge puts residents off and anymore than £50 is in effect stopping them happening at all.

 Also, the Department of Transport has written to councils (download the letter) saying that: